Ann Arbor Public Schools W. Scott Westerman Preschool and Family Center Assessment Team

 Language Articulation Sensory Cognitive Functioning Pre-academics Play & Social Gross & Fine Motor

-After the evaluations have been completed, we will sit down with you and discuss your child’s performance.
-The results will determine eligibility for special education services.
+After the assessments have been completed, we will sit down with you and discuss your child’s performance.
+The evaluation results will determine eligibility for special education services.
 If your child is found eligible for services, we will develop an individualized education plan (IEP).
 The IEP will outline your child’s needs and the service(s) required for your child to make progress.